StlMaris123/E-Library-App/README.md

 # E-LIBRARY APPLICATION
+  This application will involve interaction between two main parties:
+  **1. An Admin**
+  **2. User**
+  **An admin should**:
-This application will allow users to request for a book online.
+  + able to mark a book as returned
-Once the request has been approved by the admin,the user can view all books borrowed, due date and fine is the due date has been surpassed.
+  + Be able to manage all books in the library: Create, add quantities and categorise books; Delete
+  + Surchage any late submission on a book
+  + Surcharge on lost books
+  **A user should**:
+  * Be able to view all books available in the library
+  * Be able to borrow an available book
+  * Should get emailed if a book is due and not yet returned
+  * Should be able to search for available books by title, category or author

 ## GET STARTED(Prerequisites)
  The project uses Zurb foundation and css framework for styling.
 It has been built using Ruby on rails
 ## How to contribute